 An ESA prescription is in the form of a formal and properly formatted letter.
 The letter must contain the license type of the mental health professional, license number, date of licensing, as well as the date and state of issue, and must be written on the official letterhead of the professional.

-The letter must contain pertinent details that informs recipients that you are:
+The letter must contain pertinent details that inform recipients that you are:

 - Currently a patient of the certified doctor.